dc-short

 Each workshop proposal can be up to 5 pages to include the following information:

-For the continuing workshops (i.e., the workshops have been held at previous BCB conferences), a shorter proposal is expected and include the following information:
+For the continuing workshops (i.e., the workshops already held at previous BCB conferences), a shorter proposal is expected and it will include the following information:

-Individuals submitting workshops are requested to implement the proposed plan only after hearing about the final acceptance notification of the proposed workshop.
+Individuals submitting workshops are requested to start implementing the proposed plan only the final acceptance notification of the proposed workshop.

 Workshop Format and Attendance Mode